facebookresearch/Private-ID/README.md

 Each protocol involves two parties and they have to be run in its own shell environment.
 We call one party Company and another party Partner.

+Run the script to etc/example/generate_cert.sh to generate dummy_certs directroy if you want to test protocol with tls on local.

 ### Private-ID

 This protocol maps the email addresses from both parties to a single ID spine, so that same e-mail addresses map to the same key.